alialhousseini/web-scraping-python/README.md

 # web-scraping-python

 ### Script 1 and 2 are independent.
 Let’s start with script 1:
-In script 1,I used selenium, The selenium package is used to automate web browser interaction from Python.
+I used selenium, The selenium package is used to automate web browser interaction from Python.
 This script contains a function called indeed_job_search, this function try to open the chrome driver and scrape all the needed information and save them into a file called job_search.txt.
 In